mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   slice = append(slice, s)
   fmt.Println("appended", s)

-  mutex.Unlock() // finished using slice
+  mutex.Unlock() // finished using the slice
 }

-// This adds a string to the slice a given number of times. func addStrings(s string, count int) {
+// addString adds a string to the slice a given number of times. func addStrings(s string, count int) {
   for n := 0; n < count; n++ {
     addString(s)
   }
-  wg.Done() // mark this goroutine as done
+  wg.Done() // mark this WaitGroup as done
 }

 func main() {
   wg.Add(2) // we will create two new goroutines go addStrings("X", 5) // starts first goroutine
   go addStrings("O", 3) // starts second goroutine
-  wg.Wait() // wait for the two goroutines to be done fmt.Printf("%v\n", slice)
+  wg.Wait() // wait for the two WaitGroups to be done fmt.Printf("%v\n", slice) // random X's and O's
 }
 ```